 AsianAmericanVoter.org joined Supervisor Tang, Former Supervisor Wiener and Mayor Lee and successfully advocated SFUSD in providing a 10th-Grade Geometry Summer Course as a fix for the delay of 8th-Grade Algebra

-For AsianAmericanVoters.org, growing equity while supporting excellence is the best way to let students reach their highest potential.
-Building equity is important in a school district that has the top 25% schools AND the lowest achieving 25% schools.
-Supporting excellence is also essential because it is the best way for Asian American and minorities to fight job discrimination.
-No one would avoid taking the train just because the railroads were built by Chinese immigrants.
+For AsianAmericanVoters.org, growing equity while supporting excellence is the way to let students to reach their highest potential.
+Building equity is important in a school district that has the top 25-percentile schools AND the lowest achieving 25-percentile schools in the State.
+Meanwhile, supporting excellence is also essential because it is the best way for Asian Americans and minorities to fight job discrimination.
+No one would avoid taking the train just because the railroads were built by immigrants.
 We need to close the achievement gap, by raising the floor while keeping the ceiling high.

-Delaying 8th-Grade Algebra serves the purpose of building equity, while adding a 10th-Grade Summer Course on Geometry serves the purpose of supporting excellence.
-We applaud SFUDS for coming up with this wonderful solution.
-With the option of a Geometry Summer Course, kids who aspire to apply at the top-notched Ivy League schools can take AP classes at 12th grade, and have a chance to complete 5 math classes in sequence in 4 years of high school.
+Delaying 8th-Grade Algebra serves the purpose of building equity, while adding a 10th-Grade Summer Course on Geometry supports excellence.
+We applaud SFUSD for coming up with this nice solution.
+With the option of a Geometry Summer Course, students who aspire to apply at the top-notched colleges can take AP classes at 12th grade, and have a chance to complete 5 math classes in sequence in 4 years of high school.

 Asians & STEM